Error Analysis of Discrete Flow with Generator Matching: Main Results

 \section{Main Results}

 In this section, we establish the error bound for discrete flow-based models.
-We will first present the additional notation and assumptions.
-Then we will present the error bounds for transition rate estimation and early stopping, and discuss the implications of the results.
+We will first introduce some additional notation.
+Then, we will present a result for bounding the KL divergence of the marginal distributions of two CTMCs.
+After that, we will derive the error bounds for stochastic error, approximation error and early stopping error without boundedness condition on the oracle rate.
+Finally, we establish a fast convergence rate for the distribution error under the boundedness condition.